HenrySaldanha/AspNet.ChatWithSignalR/README.md

     }

 ## ChatHub class implementation
-The **ChatHub** class read creates the communication between the client and the server.
+The **ChatHub** class creates the communication between the client and the server.

     public class ChatHub : Hub
     {